Monday, 24 February 2025

 John Mueller recently offered suggestions to help ensure that the meta description you use is what will be provided on the search results.
 These suggestions were given through a Google Webmaster Central hangout after a question by Vahan Petrosyan from Search Engine Journal.
 Vahan asked for a way of preventing Google from rewriting a meta […]

-John Mueller recently offered suggestions to help ensure that the description you use is what will be provided on the search results.
+John Mueller recently offered suggestions to help ensure that the meta description you use is what will be provided on the search results.
 These suggestions were given through a Google Webmaster Central hangout after a question by Vahan Petrosyan from Search Engine Journal.
 Vahan asked for a way of preventing Google from rewriting a meta description of a web page.

 Indeed, Google does not always use the meta description we provide, and Mueller went into reasons why.
 He then discussed a few things that site owners can do and lead Google into using the intended meta descriptions.